-"FOR" THE ELECTION OF ALL OF THE DIRECTOR NOM ECTORS RECOMMENDS A VOTE MINEES LISTED IN PROPOSAL 1 AND "FOR" PROPOSALS 2 AND 3.
-IVELOPE, PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 Election of two Directors for a three-year term expiring at the 2012 annual stockholders meeting.
-2. Approval of the Citi Trends, Inc. Annual Incentive Bonus Plan.
-FOR ALL NOMINEES FOR ALL NOMINEES FOR ALL NOMINEES VITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT Ratification of the selection of KPMG LLP to be the independent registered public accounting firm of the Company for the fiscal year ending January 30, 2010.
-See instructions below) THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
+■ 2023030000000000 4 052709 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF ALL OF THE DIRECTOR NOMINEES LISTED IN PROPOSAL 1 AND "FOR" PROPOSALS 2 AND 3.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE Election of two Directors for a three-year term expiring at the 2012 annual stockholders meeting.
+NOMINEES: 2.
+Approval of the Citi Trends, Inc. Annual Incentive Bonus Plan.
+FOR ALL NOMINEES Ratification of the selection of KPMG LLP to be the independent FOR ALL EXCEPT (See instructions below) THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
 UNLESS OTHERWISE SPECIFIED, THE SHARES WILL BE VOTED "FOR" THE ELECTION OF ALL OF THE NOMINEES FOR DIRECTOR LISTED IN PROPOSAL 1 AND "FOR" PROPOSALS 2 AND 3.
 THIS PROXY ALSO DELEGATES DISCRETIONARY AUTHORITY WITH RESPECT TO ANY OTHER BUSINESS WHICH MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT OR POSTPONEMENT THEREOF.
-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: THE UNDERSIGNED HEREBY ACKNOWLEDGES RECEIPT OF THE NOTICE OF ANNUAL MEETING AND PROXY STATEMENT.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here.
+THE UNDERSIGNED HEREBY ACKNOWLEDGES RECEIPT OF THE NOTICE OF ANNUAL MEETING AND PROXY STATEMENT.
 To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held join full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized ntly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give zed officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held ji If the as such the signer is a corporation, please sign full corporate name by duly author Signeture of Stockholder Date: Date: